natelandrum/file-sharing-system/README.md

 ## 📌 Overview

-**FileX** is a sleek, futuristic **file-sharing application** with built-in **error notifications**.
+**FileX** is a sleek **file-sharing application** with built-in **error notifications**.
 It allows users to upload, download, and manage files effortlessly while ensuring a seamless user experience with real-time feedback and modern UI animations.

 ## 🔥 Features